simbo1905/quarkus-graphql-bigtable/README.md

 # Quarkus GraphQL BigTable

-This is a port port of [spring-bigquery-graphql](https://github.com/simbo1905/spring-bigquery-graphql) onto Quarkus with GraalVM
-Native Image support.
+This is a port port of [spring-bigquery-graphql](https://github.com/simbo1905/spring-bigquery-graphql) onto Quarkus with GraalVM Native Image support.
 See below for how to compile and run the native image using Docker.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

+Note that the original project has a GitHub action to build it and instructions on running the app with KNative which has not been ported over to this repo.
+Personally I would use this GraalVM native-image ready Quarkus code with KNative.
+Quarkus is based on Vert.x and this version on of the code is more scalable as it doesn't block a thread waiting for BigQuery.

 ## Bigtable Setup